erebelo/aws-docker/java-app/README.md

 ---

-**NOTE**: The downside of not using Docker is that the AWS via SSH terminal must always be open to work.
+**NOTE**: the downside of not using Docker is that the AWS via SSH terminal must always be open to work.